News & Announcements

 Thinking, learning, research, and design centered on the collaborative act of making . . .

-LSU School of Architecture students develop a solid foundation of traditional design, hand building, and drawing skills and learn to use computer and technological resources.
-The architecture program at LSU provides a balance between broadening educational experiences and discipline-focused coursework.
-In addition to learning how to make buildings, students develop a sense of professionalism and leadership in shaping the world by learning how to see, think, and act creatively.
+LSU School of Architecture students develop a solid foundation of critical thinking, research and conceptual design skills utilizing a range of traditional drawing, model building, and digital methods.
+The program provides a balance between broadening educational experiences and discipline-focused coursework.
+Beyond learning how to construct buildings and environments, students foster a sense of professionalism and leadership in shaping the world by understanding how to creatively see, think, and innovate.

 Bachelor of Architecture Grad